Horace Davey, Baron Davey

-Horace Davey, Baron Davey, PC, FRS, FBA (30 August 1833 – 20 February 1907) was an English judge and Liberal politician.
+Horace Davey, Baron Davey, PC, FRS, FBA (30 August 1833 – 20 February 1907) was an English lawyer, Liberal politician, and judge.

-Background and education
+Graduating with a double first class degree in classics and mathematics from Oxford, he read law and was called to the bar.
+He specialised in chancery cases and acquired a strong reputation.
+Appointed Queen’s Counsel, he entered politics and was elected to the House of Commons in 1880, but was defeated in the 1885 general election.
+He was re-elected in a by-election in 1886, but defeated in the 1892 general election.
+He served as Solicitor General for England and Wales in Gladstone's short third ministry in 1886.

+Davey was appointed to the English Court of Appeal in 1893, and then appointed to the House of Lords with a life peerage in 1894.
+He died in 1907, survived by his wife, four daughters and two sons.

+Early life and family

-Davey was the son of Peter Davey, of Horton, Buckinghamshire and Caroline Emma Pace, and was born in Camberwell, Surrey.
-He was educated at Rugby and University College, Oxford, where he matriculated on 20 March 1852.
-He took a double first-class in Classics and Mathematics (Moderations and Finals), was senior mathematical scholar and Eldon law scholar (1859), and was elected a Fellow of his college (1856–67).
+Davey was born on 30 August 1833, in Camberwell, Surrey.
+His parents were Peter Davey, of Horton, Buckinghamshire and Caroline Emma Pace.
+He was their third son.
+Davey was educated at Rugby and University College, Oxford.
+He took a double first-class in Classics and Mathematics (Moderations and Finals), BA awarded 1856, MA 1859.
+He was senior mathematical scholar and was elected a fellow of his college.
+Deciding on a career in law, he was awarded the Eldon Law Scholarship.

-Having achieved a BA (1856), and an MA (1859) Davey decided on a career in the law.
-He was admitted to Lincoln's Inn on 19 January 1857.
+Davey was admitted to Lincoln's Inn on 19 January 1857.
 On 26 January 1861, he was called to the Bar at Lincoln's Inn.

-Almost as soon as he started work as a law reporter, he married the following summer, on 5 August 1862.
-He was employed on young titles such as New Reports, when he joined in marriage Louisa Hawes Donkin at St George's, Camberwell.
+The following summer, he married Louisa Hawes Donkin at St George's, Camberwell, on 5 August 1862.
 She was the daughter of John Donkin of Ormond House, Old Kent Road, a civil engineer.

-Davey's success at law reporting allowed him to read in the chambers of John Wickens, 8 New Square, Lincoln's Inn.
-As an Equity pleader and early pupillage, he became a junior counsel at the Treasury, devilling in Chancery.
-When John Wickens was promoted as Vice-Chancellor to Chancery division, he went with his old master, as his secretary.
-He continued in the post (1873–74) when Vice-Chancellor Hall gained office.